jhyland87/invia/README.md

 ## Root Resource

 Since the filename containing the resources is prepended to the route path within the path files, you will need to define which route file you want to use as your root resource, this will skip the modification of the path value in the resources.
-To do this, just add a `rootResource` value to the plugin options, and specify the file you wish to use (without the `.js` extension)
+To do this, just add a `rootResources` value to the plugin options, and specify the file you wish to use (without the `.js` extension), or multiple files in an array.

+**Note:** Make sure the value(s) stored in the `rootResources` value are all lowercase, even if the file itself is uppercase

 ## Debugging